Qatar promises better welfare for World Cup workers

 "This charter is a sham for workers," she said in a statement.

+"It promises health and safety but provides no credible enforcement.
+It promises employment standards but gives migrant workers no rights to collectively bargain or join a trade union.
+It promises equality but does not provide a guarantee of a minimum wage."

-"If FIFA are serious about Qatar continuing to host the World Cup in 2022, they will demand freedom of association such that workers can be represented by those they choose," said Burrow, adding the world football body must also demand steps to end kafala and give workers the right to negotiate wages.
+"If FIFA are serious about Qatar continuing to host the World Cup in 2022, they will demand freedom of association such that workers can be represented by those they choose.

+"They will demand immediate steps to end kafala, immediate steps to give workers the rights to negotiate wages and conditions and set up effective legal compliance through a tribunal system for complaints."

 Amnesty also said the measures needed to go further and questioned whether they could be enforced.